Tours that can be incorporated into a custom tour for groups of 10 or more include:

 Senator Brown's Neighborhood Walking Tour

 When John Brown built Liberty Hall, the city of Frankfort boasted about 600 residents.
-This guided walking tour highlights the buildings and sites that were in place during the time Senator Brown and his wife Margaretta lived at Liberty Hall (1801-1838).
+This guided walking tour highlights the building and sites that were in place during the time Senator Brown and his wife Margaretta lived at Liberty Hall (1801-1838).
 Maps, photographs, and other historic documents enhance the tour.
-This tour is also offered to the general public in May as part of National Historic Preservation Month.

 Time-travel to 1817 to hear the story of Margaretta Varick's fatal visit to Liberty Hall and learn how the legend of the ghostly Gray Lady came to be.
 Children experience the past first-hand by preparing ingredients in the kitchen, learning a period dance, and other hands-on activities.
 Recommended for ages 7-10.
 One chaperone per each five children required. $5 per person.